Courses: Agricultural Airman Guidelines

 • The basics of vision science and why wires need to be treated as an invisible hazard.
 Learn how to use support structures and hardware to determine the location of wires and ways to respond correctly.
 Classroom and dual cockpit instruction video provide supplementary training on how to scout for wires and apply safely around them.

-The basics of vision science and why wires need to be treated as an invisible hazard.
+Description: The basics of vision science and why wires need to be treated as an invisible hazard.
 Learn how to use support structures and hardware to determine the location of wires and ways to respond correctly.
 Classroom and dual cockpit instruction video provide supplementary training on how to scout for wires and apply safely around them.
 This course is based on the 2022-2023 PAASS Program's Human Factors module.

 Duration: 2 hours